ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 }
 ```

 While the above test solve our problem, there is a problem of code duplication and object creation for each test.
 As we can see in each test that we have to create an instance of employee class by using the statement `Employee employee{"John", 25, 10000, 5, 1000};`.
-This is against the `DRY (Don't Repeat Yourself)' https://en.wikipedia.org/wiki/Don%27t_repeat_yourself.
+This is against the `DRY (Don't Repeat Yourself)' https://en.wikipedia.org/wiki/Don%27t_repeat_yourself principle.

-Moreover, all our tests depend on the same `employee` class.
-Therefore, it makes sense to create an instance of `employee` at one place and let the GoogleTest manage the creation of the instance for each test case.
+Moreover, all our tests depend on the same `Employee` class.
+It therefore makes sense to create an instance of `Employee` once, and let the GoogleTest manage the creation of the instance for each test case.
 Let us see this in action in next section.

 ## 4. Test fixture for our employee class

 Now that we know why do we need a test fixture, let us fist learn about the basic syntax of the test fixture in GoogleTest and then write the code for it.

-In GooglTest, a test fixture is created by writing another class which is derived from `::testing::Test` using `public` [access specifier](https://en.cppreference.com/w/cpp/language/access).
+In GoogleTest, a test fixture is created by writing another class which is derived from `::testing::Test` using `public` [access specifier](https://en.cppreference.com/w/cpp/language/access).
 The general syntax is as shown below

 ```cpp
 class Your_test_fixture_class_name : public::testing::Test {